Upwardfi/docs/source/includes/guides.md

 Highline can also be used to verify the employment data of individual users.
 Our integrations within the payroll ecosystem helps us provide access to a user’s employment data from a single payroll sign-on.

 Using this service allows users to login and confirm data sharing with a single click.
 These users also never leave your website.
 This means that as opposed to traditional methods like uploading paystubs or a copy of photo identification, your users will have a simple single login and be able to complete their journey with less friction and confusion.

-Public Token: This attribute ensures that the user trying to connect using your token can securely perform certain requests until it's ready to have a token on his own.

 ### Step 1 - Get an access token